 - The Landing at Brooklyn Bridge Park, 15 Bridge Park Drive

-Soaring 51 stories, The Brooklyner was the tallest building in Brooklyn for a time.
+The best luxury apartment building in Brooklyn is The Brooklyner.
+The building soars 51 stories high, and was the tallest building in Brooklyn for a time.
 That means that most of its apartments offer incredible views of the iconic NYC skyline.
 The property also boasts numerous amenities including a lounge, game room, and numerous landscaped outdoor spaces.
 The Brooklyner Apartments are priced around $2,600 for studios, $3,200 for one-bedrooms, and $4,800 for two-bedrooms.

-The Eagle Brooklyn is a 440 unit luxury building located near the intersection of Downtown Brooklyn and Fort Greene.
+Another great luxury building is The Eagle Brooklyn, a 440 unit luxury building located near the intersection of Downtown Brooklyn and Fort Greene.
 The property was built in 2018 and is still offering attractive concessions on its luxury apartments.
 The residences at The Eagle boast high-end finishes with gourmet kitchens, wide-plank flooring, and in-home laundry.
 Rental prices start around $2,700 for a studio, $3,300 for a one-bedroom, and $4,800 for a two-bedroom.

 Another Brooklyn apartment building that was once the tallest in the borough, The Hub Brooklyn is a 55-floor tower that soars 610-feet high.
 Inside, you’ll find 750 luxury rental apartments and one of the most impressive amenity packages in the entire city.
 Each of the apartments in the building features top-of-the-line finishes including floor-to-ceiling windows, custom kitchens with integrated appliances, wide-plank oak flooring, solar shades, and in-home laundry.
 The majority of residences also have corner windows so that you can enjoy sweeping vistas and multiple exposures.